-Program Performance Data Expected Analytical Outcome: Measure economic benefits to the Province Reporting Frequency: Applicant: DISP Registration - with Economic Survey - as pa Technical Survey - as pa Partner(s): DISP Registration - not Economic Survey - as pa Technical Survey - not r art of the final report required art of the final report Reporting requirements for all projects Number and types of prototypes developed and launched Number and types of products developed and launched Number and types of services developed and launched Number of patents developed or filed resulting from program Licensing of technologies resulting from program Jobs created or retained International exports Follow-on investment received Incremental sales (in Canada and internationally) Areas of expertise, certifications and qualifications of the product development team and companies involved in partnerships Industry partnerships developed as a result of the program logy / Product / Service Characteristics and Performance Data Expected Analytical Ou tcomes: the capabilities of th about technologies / products / services developed within the OVIN project, nese technologies / products / services, and potential uses / applications. sks associated with technology / product / service deployment to support
+Program Performance Data Expected Analytical Outcome: Measure economic benefits to the Province Reporting Frequency: Applicant: DISP Registration - with Economic Survey - as partechnical Survey - not rechnical Survey - not re art of the final report required art of the final report Reporting requirements for all projects Number and types of prototypes developed and launched Number and types of products developed and launched Number and types of services developed and launched Number of patents developed or filed resulting from program Licensing of technologies resulting from program Jobs created or retained International exports Follow-on investment received Incremental sales (in Canada and internationally) Areas of expertise, certifications and qualifications of the product development team and companies involved in partnerships Industry partnerships developed as a result of the program Environmental or social impacts of the program logy / Product / Service Characteristics and Performance Data Expected Analytical Out tcomes: the capabilities of th about technologies / products / services developed within the OVIN project, nese technologies / products / services, and potential uses / applications. sks associated with technology / product / service deployment to support

-- Identify potential risks associated with technology / product / service deployment to support making informed decisions about how to manage or avoid these risks. - Identify possible adoption scenarios and highlight the potential applications of the new technologies developed within the automotive and mobility ecosystem.
+- making informed decisions about how to manage or avoid these risks. - Identify possible adoption scenarios and highlight the potential applications of the new technologies developed within the automotive and mobility ecosystem.